asheshrambachan/LanguageModel_Labels/congressional_bills_v2/README.md

 1. **Data Cleaning:** Downloads and cleans the congressional bills data, creating a sample of 10,000 bills.
 2. **Prompt Creation and LLM Querying:** Generates 24 prompts per bill using 12 strategies and 2 models, then queries LLMs to predict the major topic of each bill.
 3. **Download LLM Responses:** Downloads LLM responses.
-4. **Decode LLM Responses and Merging:** Decode LLM responses and merges them with the corresponding bill and prompt metadata.
+4. **Decode LLM Responses:** Decode LLM responses and merges them with the corresponding bill and prompt metadata.
 5. **Error Estimation:** Estimates LLM prediction errors for each combination of prompt and model.
 6. **Simulation Runs:** Fits two regression models using major topic labels: one with the major topic on the RHS and another with it on the LHS.
 7. **Model Evaluation:** Estimates regression coefficients, bias, normalized bias, MSE, and coverage, relative to human-annotated major topics.